C4illin/ConvertX/README.md

 - [ ] Divide index.tsx into smaller components
 - [ ] Add tests
 - [ ] Add searchable list of formats
+- [ ] Make the upload button nicer and more easy to drop files on.
+Support copy paste as well if possible.

 ## Contributors